alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

                 },
  ```

 Save and close the file.

 ## Task 3.
 Update the Skill Builder to persist using a DynamoDB table.

+If you are manually creating your DynaomDB table, skip to *Task 3-Alt*.

 1. Open the **index.js** file in your **/lambda/custom** folder.
 1. Update the Skill Builder object to use DynamoDB by locating the **lab-3-task-3** marker and adding the following chained method calls: